 When I was first contacted by Jet 2 Holidays I was a bit unsure.
 I usually think of package holidays as being 2 or 3 star and not for me.
 When I expressed this concern Jet 2 sent me a long list of links to some of their boutique/luxury properties.
 I was very impressed – definitely sufficient thread counts on the sheets for this traveller!

-In Santorini I chose to stay in Oia in the north of the island at Mr and Mrs White Santorni.
+In Santorini, I chose to stay in Oia in the north of the island at Mr and Mrs White Santorni.
 This charming boutique hotel sits on the caldera and has fantastic views.
-It is very modern in design but combined with the traditional style of the island.
+It is very modern in design but combined with the island’s traditional style.

-We stayed in a mezzanine room that had a bathroom and sofa bed on the ground floor and a double bed on the mezzanine.
-But the highlight was the absolutely massive terrace that was part of the room with views straight out onto the caldera and the Santorini sunset.
+We stayed in a mezzanine room with a bathroom and sofa bed on the ground floor and a double bed on the mezzanine.
+But the highlight was the absolutely massive terrace that was part of the room, with views straight out onto the caldera and the Santorini sunset.

 The hotel has a pool area and a second area for a smaller pool and jacuzzi.
-It is a slight maze of rooms and arches and otudoor corridors but this all gives a nice sense of privacy.
-The staff were very friendly – particularly at breakfast where they remembered our coffee order each morning!
+It is a slight maze of rooms and arches and outdoor corridors but this all gives a nice sense of privacy.
+The staff was very friendly – particularly at breakfast, where they remembered our coffee order each morning!

-Location wise, Mr and Mrs White is perfect.
-It is a quite flat approx 10 minute walk into the heart of Oia.
-There are quite a few boutique hotels within Oia but they all looked like they had quite small rooms and of course no full size pool.
+Location-wise, Mr and Mrs White are perfect.
+It is a flat 10-minute walk into the heart of Oia.
+There are quite a few boutique hotels within Oia, but they all looked like they had quite small rooms and of course no full size pool.
 Plus Oia can get quite loud.
 Mr and Mrs White was the perfect mix of being close to the action but removed enough for privacy.